glenwatson/duedate/README.md

 ## notable features
 * view _all_ task list
 * add, delete and rename task lists
+* add, delete and modify task information
 * manage title, list, notes and due date of tasks
+* recover deleted tasks from trash
 * tasks are sorted by completion followed by due date
+* task lists are ordered by name

 ## usage
 To use the app, simply visit the website, log in to Google and accept the app's permissions to read and write your Google Tasks.
 From there, you can use the front end to manage your tasks.